Overview

 The facility hosts 4 custom built DC magnetron sputtering systems

-- Reactive sputtering of nitrides and condutvie oxides is possible
+Reactive sputtering of nitrides and conductive oxides is possible

 Electron beam evaporator